GrantBartlett/laravel-docker/README.md

 # 🚀 Laravel Docker Starter

+## Hey 👋
+Hey, I'm Grant, A Freelance Software Developer.
+I help agencies, startups, and individuals stand out by creating exceptional websites, mobile apps, and digital experiences.
+Based in Surrey, I work with clients in London and internationally, providing flexible, tailored solutions for every project.

+If you're looking for a mobile app, a responsive website, or a unique digital solution, I'm here to deliver standout results crafted to your needs.
+Say hi 👋  [Get in touch](https://grant-bartlett.com/)

 ## About this project
 Intended to just be a simple docker starter for starting a new Laravel project.